-TITLE: SYSTEMS and METHODS for AUTOMATED BOXING DATA COLLECTION AND ANALYTICS PLATFORM
+SYSTEMS AND METHODS FOR AUTOMATED BOXING DATA COLLECTION AND ANALYTICS PLATFORM

-BACKGROUND OF THE INVENTION

 TECHNICAL FIELD

-The present invention is directed to systems and methods for sports data collection, analytics and applications available as a service over a distributed network and remote users having access to a data and analytics platform.

-The method receives an input and generates an output e.g. predicted output of athlete behaviour
+The present application is directed to systems and methods for sports data collection, analytics and applications available as a service over a distributed network and remote users having access to a data and analytics platform.
+In some examples the disclosed method comprises receiving an input and generating an output e.g. probability of athlete behaviour being a specific punch classification.

-Description of the Prior Art
+BACKGROUND

-Many currently available data capture methods are either (i) intrusive to the athletes performance or Collected manually by watching the event or event footage and entered into a database.
+Many currently available data capture methods are either (i) intrusive to the athletes performance or (ii) collected manually by watching the event or event footage and entered into a database.
 Nearly all statistics are generated via human annotation where specialists use video play and pause function to manually collect raw statistics.
 Traditional video recording techniques have certain limitations, such as insufficient viewing angles, moving camera angles and zooms, non-calibrated images, and absence of tagged objects.

-DRAWINGS
+SUMMARY OF INVENTION

+To be added once the claims have been finalized – this is essentially a repetition of the claim wording.

 BRIEF DESCRIPTION OF THE DRAWINGS

 FIG 1 is an overall diagram of the method and interlinks with different components and elements of the system

-FIG 2 is a detailed flow diagram of the data collection and output process.
+FIG 2 is a detailed flow diagram of the data collection and probability of athlete behaviour being a specific punch classification (output)

 FIG 3 is a flow diagram of an example process for classifying a new piece of data from the trained machine learning model.

 FIG 4 shows various end user access methods of data and interpretation